|Department/School||Geography and Environmental Management|

 - Students must normally hold an Honours Bachelor of Science (BSc) degree.
 Students with an Honours Bachelor of Environmental Science (BES) or Bachelor of Arts (BA) degree in Physical Geography, Environmental or Earth Science, Geomatics, or the equivalent, will also be considered.
 Students must demonstrate that they have the necessary science background to pursue graduate work in their field of specialization.
 Students will have completed the undergraduate degree with an overall average of at least 75%.

-- Three references, at least two academic
+- Three references are required; at least two academic

-- Proof of English language proficiency, if applicable.
-TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)
+- TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)

 - Review the study and living costs

 - Review the funding graduate school resources for graduate students